 Data Coding Scheme,

 An IMSI identifies a subscriber globally, a unique identity of a sim card globally.

-IP or Internet Protocol Layer , ip layers routes the user (here its SCTP) messages over IP network.
-Both peers assigned an ip address.
+IP or Internet Protocol Layer, IP layers routes the user (here its SCTP) messages over the IP network.
+Both peers assigned an IP address.

-SCTP or Stream Control Transmission Protocol Layer, it s a transport layer, setup a connection with peer node.
-SCTP provides error free messages in both the directions.
+SCTP or Stream Control Transmission Protocol Layer, it s a transport layer, set up a connection with the peer node.
+SCTP provides error-free messages in both directions.

-M3UA or MTP3 User Adaptation Layer in sigtran, carries SS7 signaling over ip for the upper SS7 layers.
-A ss7 point code identifies a m3ua layer.
+M3UA or MTP3 User Adaptation Layer in SIGTRAN carries SS7 signaling over IP for the upper SS7 layers.
+An ss7 point code identifies an m3ua layer.

-Other layers belongs to SS7 protocol standard.
+Other layers belong to the SS7 protocol standard.
 Please check at SS7 Layers.

 USSD Protocol Messages:

-Every layer usese protocol messages for a USSD session, below table mentioned the protocol messages used by layers.
+Every layer uses protocol messages for a USSD session, below table mentioned the protocol messages used by layers.

 USSD Message Flow:

 Mobile Initiated :

-When a mobile subscriber dials a string (*123#), a ussd call starts.
-The first message of call is from VLR to the HLR.
+When a mobile subscriber dials a string (*123#), a USSD call starts.
+The first message of the call is from VLR to the HLR.
 E.g

 A mobile user dials *123# for prepaid balance.